All Episodes

 They see it in Santorum.

-It's say that they they see it in every traditional conservative.
+They see it in every traditional conservative.

-David Axelrod, this is this is classic.
+David Axelrod, this is classic.

-CNN, John King, USA interviewing Axelrod.
+CNN, John King, USA, interviewing Axelrod.

-Yes, he was One of the first, along with Jim Messina, to throw her overboard.
+Yes, he was one of the first, along with Jim Messina, to throw her overboard.

-So John King says Debbie Blabbermouth Schultz is among those who criticized her friend Hillary Rosen and uh has said some things that have made the White House cringe in the past.
+So John King says Debbie Blabbermouth Schultz is among those who criticized her friend Hillary Rosen and has said some things that have made the White House cringe in the past.

-Why so fast to trash somebody?
+Why so fast to trash somebody who is a trusted ally of Obama?

-Why so fast to trust somebody who is a trusted ally of Obama, been out there defending the president quite a bit.
+Been out there defending the president quite a bit.

-Why, why are you trashing her?
+Why are you trashing her?

 She actually is your employee, not ours.

-She's a uh she works for CNN.
+She works for CNN.

 I think CNN would not allow her to be an operative for our campaign or the DNC.